-CA key pairs are generated by trusted roles and using a cryptographic hardware device.
-Typically, the cryptographic hardware is evaluated to FIPS 140-1 Level 3 and EAL 4+.
-Community requirements may specify a lower version of control.
-DigiCert creates auditable evidence during the key generation process to prove that the CP/CPS was followed and role separation was enforced during the key generation process.
+CA key pairs are generated by trusted roles and using a cryptographic hardware device or per Section 5.2.2.
+Typically, if hardware is required, the cryptographic hardware is evaluated to FIPS 14001 Level 3 and EAL 4+.
+Community requirements may specify a lower version of control or optional uses of technology aside from hardware.
+DigiCert creates auditable evidence during the key generation process to prove that the CP/CPS was followed, and role separation was enforced during the key generation process per Section 5.2.2.